Pyrite

 Gemrock Peru: The only authorized seller of Huanzala Pyrite

-We are aware of the fact, that people in general do not like to face uncomfortable facts and prefer to turn a blind eye on unpleasant issues that would require them to change their behaviour and take action.
+We are aware of the fact, that people, in general, do not like to face uncomfortable facts and prefer to turn a blind eye to unpleasant issues that would require them to change their behavior and take action.
 However, we consider it important to speak out and provide our clients with important truthful information, that could affect their business:

-95 % of Peruvian Pyrite comes from Huanzala mine, a niquel mine that does not extract or sell pyrite.
-In fact, for more than 3 decades Pyrite has been stolen from the mine and has been sold illegally, resulting in violent encounters between security personal of the mine and so called “piriteros”.
-In 2020 Gemrock Peru signed an exclusive buyers contract with Huanzala mine and is since then by law the only legal buyer and exporter of Huanzala Pyrite.
+95 % of Peruvian Pyrite comes from Huanzala mine, a nickel mine that does not extract or sell pyrite.
+In fact, for more than 3 decades Pyrite has been stolen from the mine and has been sold illegally, resulting in violent encounters between security personnel of the mine and so-called “piriteros”.
+In 2020 Gemrock Peru signed an exclusive buyers contract with Huanzala mine and has since then by law the only legal buyer and exporter of Huanzala Pyrite.

 We are supporting the mine management in struggling with an internal and external mafia.
-Till today theft of pyrite from the mine does continue.
+Till today theft of pyrite from the mine continues.
 In 2020 The management asked pyrite exporters publicly to return illegally acquired pyrite or face legal action.
 Till today no pyrite was returned and international trade continues.
-Global crystal wholesalers and fine mineral dealers are aware of this, but dont care.
+Global crystal wholesalers and fine mineral dealers are aware of this but dont care.

 In january 2022 the legal department of the mine officially asked the state prosecuter of Peru to investigate the pyrite trade as organized crime in connection with drug trade, being this a very high level of crime that will involve international criminal investigations once the state prosecutor takes the case.
 The legal document implicates all Peruvian crystal exporters with exemption of Gemrock Peru.
 Please be aware of the fact, that by buying from non-authorized dealers you may face legal consecuences or may loose your shipment in future.